commandpostsoft/parse-stack/README.md

 $ gem install parse-stack
 ```
 ### Rack / Sinatra
 Parse-Stack API, models and webhooks easily integrate in your existing Rack/Sinatra based applications.
-For more details see [Parse-Stack Rack Example](https://github.com/modernistik/parse-stack-example).

 ### Rails
 Parse-Stack comes with support for Rails by adding additional rake tasks and generators.
 After adding `parse-stack` as a gem dependency in your Gemfile and running `bundle`, you should run the install script:
 ```bash
 $ rails g parse_stack:install
 ```
-For a more details on the rails integration see [Parse-Stack Rails Example](https://github.com/modernistik/parse-stack-rails-example).

 ### Interactive Command Line Playground
 You can also used the bundled `parse-console` command line to connect and interact with your Parse Server and its data in an IRB-like console.
 This is useful for trying concepts and debugging as it will automatically connect to your Parse Server, and if provided the master key, automatically generate all the models entities.